 Survey finds Nordic data centre market full of promise – and naivety

-The Nordics have become one of the hot areas when it comes to data centres – largely due to their cool climate.
+The Nordics have become one of the hot areas when it comes to data centers – largely due to their cool climate.

 In a bid to see how the market is progressing in the area, DigiPlex conducted a study with IDG Connect to reveal the considerable changes in business attitudes and awareness during this temperamental time of digital transformation.

-The report (A Perfect Storm: Nordic Data Centre Trends 2018) is based off a survey of 300 business leaders in the Nordic Region.
-There were a number of interesting revelations, with the results finding data centres and issues related to their operation are achieving new prominence as a method to reduce business risk, boost competitiveness, and improve sustainability.
+The report (A Perfect Storm: Nordic Data Center Trends 2018) is based off a survey of 300 business leaders in the Nordic Region.
+There were a number of interesting revelations, with the results finding data centers and issues related to their operation are achieving new prominence as a method to reduce business risk, boost competitiveness, and improve sustainability.